Book your IBS dietitian appointment

 - Gastroenteritis is a type of infectious diarrhoea that affects the intestinal tract.
 IBS has been known to develop in people who have experienced severe cases of gastroenteritis.
 It is important to reiterate that it is not always possible to track down the root cause of IBS in every individual.
 However, our IBS dietitians are usually able to effectively relieve the symptoms nonetheless.

-Common symptoms of IBS:
+Common Symptoms of IBS:

 Stomach pain or cramps